 This category is only open to current students, at the graduate level or below at time of submission.

-Magic Moving Mansion Mania, Felongeist, Yesterday.
+Examples of games: Magic Moving Mansion Mania, Felongeist, Yesterday.

-... you are currently a graduate student or below!
+This is the Category for You If: ... you are currently a graduate student or below!